Ways to Save on Energy Costs During the Winter

 When you started to read this post, your initial thought may have been, “Hmmm.
 I wonder how to lower my electric bill in winter?”
 And, as all these options show, it’s really a matter of choosing which strategies make the most sense for you.

 Recommendations made in this post can help you reduce your energy consumption and, therefore, the cost.
 Some of these strategies are free or low cost, while others require an initial investment.
-To help save the money you may need, we invite you to check out SoFi Money®.
+To help save the money you may need, we invite you to check out SoFi Checking and Savings®.

-This cash management account allows you to spend and save in one place with no account fees (subject to change).
+This checking and savings account allows you to spend and save in one place with no account fees (subject to change).

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.